ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

-between the oldest head remembered by an element of that set (any newer cannot have completed without that log containing it) and the newest head remembered (clearly, all writes in the log were started, so it's fine for us to remember them) as the new head.
+between the oldest head remembered by an element of that set (any newer cannot have completed without that log containing it) and the newest head remembered (clearly, all writes in the log were started, so it is fine for us to remember them) as the new head.
 This is the main point of divergence between replicated pools and ec pools in PG/PrimaryLogPG: replicated pools try to choose the newest valid option to avoid the client needing to replay those operations and